Chief Executive Officer

 Director of Research

-Jonathan Ingram is the Director of Research at the Foundation for Government Accountability (FGA).
+Jonathan Ingram is the director of research at the Foundation for Government Accountability.

 Jonathan’s work has earned coverage from The Wall Street Journal, the Chicago Tribune, Crain’s Chicago Business, the Washington Examiner and Fox Business News, among other media outlets.